 Pro: Joaquin Phoenix (+10pts)

-Joaquin Phoenix was simply outstanding in this role.
-Up until this point, Heath Ledger has been the best, live-action, on-screen Joker, in my opinion.
-Heath Ledger delivered an instantly iconic performance that would be unfair to have to be compared to, yet any actor taking on the role of Joker would inevitably get that treatment.
-Nonetheless, Joaquin Phoenix nailed this role.
+Phoenix was simply outstanding in this role.
+Up until this point, Heath Ledger has been the best, live-action, on-screen Joker in my opinion.
+Ledger delivered an instantly iconic performance that would be unfair to have to be compared to, yet any actor taking on the role of Joker would inevitably get that treatment.
+Nonetheless, Phoenix nailed this role.

-We got to see how Arthur went from a struggling party clown, to a notorious, deranged villain.
+We got to see how Arthur went from a struggling party clown to a notorious and deranged villain.
 This was not your typical origin story.
-It tackled some heavy, culturally relevant issues, and it did so through providing a very compelling character story.
-Arthur Fleck is struggling emotionally, he is struggling mentally, and this is a story of his rise to power, as well as a story of Gotham's fall into darkness.
-This was an incredibly complicated role, and Joaquin Phoenix was impressively captivating in it.
-Even for Joaquin Phoenix, an actor who has delivered many strong performances, this performance was something special.
-The movie was a dark, dramatic tragedy, and Joaquin Phoenix sunk his extremely talented chops into it, delivering a must-see performance in the process.
+It tackled some heavy, culturally relevant issues, and it did so through a compelling character story.
+Arthur Fleck was struggling emotionally, he was struggling mentally, and this was a story of his rise to power, as well as a story of Gotham's fall into darkness.

 Con: The Disorder & The Dancing (-2pts)

 Then there was the interpretive dancing, which was another very minor issue.
-I am totally fine with the character doing this, but it seemed to get an odd amount of focus.
+I was fine with the character doing this to some extent, but it seemed to get an odd amount of focus.
 Characters kept mentioning it, and the story kept focusing on it.
 It was intended to make Arthur seem more unusual, but it could have been handled a little more subtly.
 Instead, the filmmakers went with an on-the-nose approach for this as well, and it did not work for me.

 Pro: Murray Franklin & Gotham (+6pts)

 I liked the character of Murray Franklin, even though I thought it was really obvious where the story was going with the character.
 I will get into that predictability next, but Robert De Niro made me enjoy this character anyway.
-I liked his personality, I liked his role in Arthur Fleck's story, and I thought Robert De Niro delivered a performance that was nothing special, but effective.
+I liked his personality, and I liked his role in Arthur Fleck's story.
+Then there was De Niro’s performance, which was nothing special, but it was still effective.

 I also really enjoyed how the filmmakers used Gotham in this movie.
-Gotham very much felt like its own character, and I really liked the connection between Arthur Fleck and Gotham.
-Without Gotham, Arthur Fleck would have never become The Joker.
-Similarly, without Arthur Fleck, Gotham would have never become the dark, crime-riddled city that we are all so familiar with.
-At least, that is the case for this version of Gotham.
-I just really liked this almost symbiotic fall into darkness that Joker shared with Gotham.
+Gotham very much felt like its own character, and I really liked the connection between Arthur and Gotham.
+Without Gotham, Arthur would have never become the Joker.
+Similarly, without Arthur, Gotham would have never become the dark, crime-riddled city that we are all so familiar with—at least in this version of Gotham.

 Con: Predictable Climax (-2pts)

-I already touched on this, so I will keep this point brief.
-I liked the character of Murray Franklin, but it was really easy to see where the filmmakers were going with this character, as the film approached its climax.
-From the candid video, to the incredibly obvious red herring regarding Arthur's "plan", it was all leading to a climactic moment that viewers will see coming from a mile away.
-Fortunately, this did not hurt my enjoyment of the character, Murray Franklin, and it did not have much of an impact on my interest in Arthur's story.
-I just found it really obvious what the filmmakers were going to do with this character (Murray Franklin) in the climax of this story.
+I liked the character of Murray Franklin, but it was really easy to see where the filmmakers were going with this character, as the story approached its climax.
+From the candid video, to the incredibly obvious red herring regarding Arthur's plan, it was all leading to a climactic moment that viewers will see coming from a mile away.
+Fortunately, this did not hurt my enjoyment of the character, Murray Franklin, and it did not have much of an impact on my interest in Arthur's story either.
+I just found it really obvious where the filmmakers were going to take this story in its climax.

 Grade: A- (93pts)

-This was a truly great movie.
+I really enjoyed this movie.
 It was a really strong character story about an iconic character.
-We got to see how a troubled man falls into darkness after he is outcasted, beaten down, and neglected by the city that he lives in.
-The story touches on so many culturally relevant issues, and ties them all together masterfully to form a coherent story.
+We got to see how an already troubled man fell into darkness after he was outcasted, beaten down, and neglected by the society he lived in.
+The story touched on so many culturally relevant issues, and it tied them all together masterfully to form a coherent story.
 There was so much about this movie that I enjoyed, from the culturally relevant issues, to the very well-written character story, but Joaquin Phoenix was undeniably the best thing about this movie.

-Do not let that last statement take anything away from the other things that I liked about this movie.
-Joaquin Phoenix was truly outstanding in this role.
+Phoenix was truly outstanding in this role.
 Sure, I had some minor issues with the movie, but they were just that, minor issues.
 The filmmakers had a very well-developed main character, a very talented lead actor, and a plot that tied together a ton of culturally relevant issues that made the fictional city feel so real.
-The movie was great, and being about the iconic Joker in the iconic Gotham was really just delicious icing on an already delicious cake.
+The movie was great, and being about the iconic Joker in the iconic Gotham was really just the delicious icing on an already delicious cake.